Tube and Tyre Basic Guides By Carter Hayes February 24, 2026 10 min read

 Control Tire Comparison

-One standardized control tire, assigned a treadwear index of 100 and run over a calibrated 7,200‑mile course, serves as the baseline you compare candidate tires against.
-You evaluate control tire performance under defined speed, load and course conditions to generate repeatable wear metrics.
-Candidate tires run the identical protocol; their total mileage to equivalent wear is divided by the control’s mileage to produce a treadwear grade.
-A grade of 200 therefore implies roughly double the service life relative to the control, clarifying treadwear grade implications for purchase decisions.
-Manufacturers report these grades based on their tests, and the NHTSA conducts random compliance checks.
-The method yields a comparative durability scale, not an absolute prediction of on‑vehicle longevity.
+A standardized control tire gets a treadwear index of 100.
+Testers drive it over a calibrated 7,200-mile course.
+This serves as the baseline for all other tires.
+The control tire is tested under strict speed, load, and road conditions.
+New tires run the exact same protocol.
+Their total mileage is divided by the control tire’s mileage to find the final treadwear grade.
+A grade of 200 means roughly double the service life of the control tire.
+Manufacturers report these grades based on their tests.
+The method gives you a comparative scale, not a crystal ball for your exact mileage.

 Real-World Variability